Accommodation on the Lampeter Campus

 The following arrangements are available to new students:

-Accommodation is of a standard style; all bedrooms contain washbasins with students sharing bathroom facilities.
+Accommodation is a standard style; all bedrooms contain washbasins with students sharing bathroom facilities.

-- En-suite Self-Catering - Corridors of 4 to 8 rooms in self-contained flats, each room with its own shower and toilet and shared kitchen.
+- En-suite Self-Catering - Corridors of 7 rooms in self-contained flats, each room with its own shower and toilet and a shared kitchen.
 A limited number of rooms may be available to first year students, particularly mature students, depending upon their circumstances.

 A full list of prices for the halls of residence are available via the link below:

-A reservation fee of £250 must be paid by all students within two weeks of allocation.
+A reservation fee of £250 must be paid by all students.
 This fee will be retained as a bond for the session.
 Students will be informed of any changes for damages/fines incurred during their stay and will be invoiced accordingly.

 You may apply for accommodation provided you have a 'Conditional' or 'Unconditional' offer from the University.